 This is the buildup of excess oil that hasn’t fully converted to seasoning.
 A quick solution is to re-bake it.

 Place the pan in the oven – this time, upside down.

-The direct exposure of heat will cook off the excess oil.
-Bake the cookware at 44 degrees F for an hour.
-Allow it to cool and then store it in your cabinet.
+Direct exposure to heat will cook off the excess oil.
+Bake the cookware at 400 degrees F for an hour.
+Allow it to cool, and then store it in your cabinet.

 If you’re grilling or cooking high-heat, acidic foods, your seasoning may work a little too hard.

 This can produce a dark residue over the pan’s surface.